FIFA U-20 Women's World Cup: History

 The first women's world championship at the youth level, held as the 2002 FIFA U-19 Women's World Championship, with an age limit of 19, was hosted by Canada.
 The final, held at Commonwealth Stadium in Edmonton, drew a surprisingly large crowd of 47,000 to watch the hosts play the United States.
 The US defeated Canada 1–0 on a golden goal by Lindsay Tarpley.
 Canada's Christine Sinclair was the adidas Golden Ball recipient, as tournament MVP, and the Golden Shoe (10 goals) winner.

 The 2004 FIFA U-19 Women's World Championship was held in Thailand.
 For the second time in a row, the current holders of the senior World Cup, Germany, won the youth competition.
 The Golden Ball went to Brazilian star, Marta, while for the second time the Golden Boot went to a Canadian, Brittany Timko.

 In 2006, FIFA raised the women's youth championship age limit to 20 to match the men's, beginning with the 2006 FIFA U-20 Women's World Championship, held in Russia from 17 August through 3 September.
 The competition was held in four Moscow stadiums (Dinamo, Lokomotiv, Podmoskovie Stadium and Torpedo Stadion) and one in St. Petersburg (Petrovskiy Stadion).

-Korea DPR won the final 5–0 over China PR.
+North Korea won the final 5–0 over China.

 The 2008 FIFA U-20 Women's World Championship was held in Chile, from 20 November to 7 December 2008.

 Six years after winning their first championship at the youth level in 2002, the United States reclaimed the trophy with a 2–1 win over defending champions Korea DPR.
 The Golden Ball and the Golden Shoe went to Sydney Leroux of the United States.

 The 2010 edition of the tournament was held in Germany from 13 July to 1 August 2010.
 The host nation defeated Nigeria in the final to claim its second championship.
 It was the first time that an African nation had advanced as far as the semifinals.
 It was also the first tournament in which four different confederations were represented in the semifinals.
 The Golden Ball and Golden Shoe awards both went to Alexandra Popp of Germany.